-- Within the next 2-3 years, have the Implementation Committee and the Planning Board discuss the merits of an ordinance that establishes an annual fee for liquor licenses. - Within the next 2-3 years, have the Implementation Committee discuss with the Select Board and the Planning Board the merits of establishing a separate mill rate for businesses.
+- Within the next 2-3 years, have the Implementation Committee and the Planning Board research other revenue sources to relieve some of the tax burden from homeowners. - Within the next 2-3 years, the implementation Committee should reseach possible tax breaks to encourage new businesses.